 Type the following command to copy the files over the network and press Enter:

 robocopy \\source-device-ip\path\to\share\folder C:\destination-device\path\to\store\files /S /E /Z /ZB /R:5 /W:5 /TBD /NP /V /MT:16

 robocopy \\10.1.2.111\Users\admin\Documents C:\Users\admin\Documents /S /E /Z /ZB /R:5 /W:5 /TBD /NP /V /MT:16

 In the above command make sure to change the source and destination paths with your configuration.

-Robocopy command breakdown
+Robocopy command options explained

 - /S — Copy subdirectories, but not empty ones.